sharmavins23/Scientia/HUMANITIES/Divinity/Vedic Study/Mahabharata/Bhagavad Gita/Samkhyayoga - The Book of Doctrines.md

 ## Overview

-Krishna looks at Arjuna, and speaks the following phrase: "Whence has come to thee this stain (this dejection) of spirit in this hour of crisis?
+[[Krishna]] looks at [[Arjuna]] and speaks the following phrase: "Whence has come to thee this stain (this dejection) of spirit in this hour of crisis?
 It is unknown to men of noble mind; It does not lead to heaven; It causes disgrace, O Arjuna."
 Krishna urges Arjuna to cease his current state of mind.

 Arjuna replies, asking how he could possibly counterattack his respected peers.
 He states how it is better to live as a beggar than to taint the [[Artha|artha]] he may enjoy from winning such a war with their blood.
 After complaining, Arjuna asks Krishna for advice, before continuing to complain.
 "Even if I gain a substantial kingdom beyond compare and the power of the demigods, I see nothing that can remove this grief that is eroding my senses.
 O Krishna, O Govinda, I will not fight!"

 To this Krishna smiles and responds: "While you speak words of wisdom, you are mourning for that which is not worthy of grief.
 The wise lament neither for the living nor the dead."

 Krishna explains that all of the warriors here have always existed, and will always continue to exist.
 As the [[Atman|soul]] passes through childhood, youth, adulthood and old age, so too shall it transfer to another body.
 Those who are wise shouldn't feel saddened about this - It's the natural order of things.